 Students may obtain unofficial transcripts through the MyMICA Student Center.
 Official transcripts must be requested in writing to the Office of Enrollment Services.

-Undergraduate degree students earning at least 15 credits who receive a 3.25 semester grade point average with no grades of I or R will be recognized on the Dean's List.
+Undergraduate degree students earning at least 12 credits who receive a 3.75 semester grade point average with no grades of F, I, or R will be recognized on the Dean's List.
 Students who are studying abroad or participating in the Domestic Study Away Program are not eligible for the Dean's List.
-Please note that the GPA for Dean's List is under review and may change before the next edition of the Academic Bulletin is published.
-See www.mica.edu, About MICA, Policies, for current GPA requirements for Dean's List.

 Students who receive a grade that they are convinced does not reflect their accomplishments may appeal that grade.
 Students understand that the College will consider the teacher in the classroom the best judge of a student's performance and that the burden of proof lies completely with the appealing student.
 They should also be aware that a grade may be lowered as a result of the appeal process.
 If, understanding these facts, a student wishes to appeal a grade, the process is as follows: